mdda/mdda.github.io/_posts/OSS/2019-07-22-gcp-move-instance.md

         --zone=$ZONE_DST
 {% endhighlight %}

-Once it's confirmed to be working ...
+Finally, once the instance confirmed to be working in the new zone ...

 {% highlight bash %}
 gcloud compute snapshots delete ${DISK_BOOT}snapshot